Jose Siri Player Props: Rays vs. Tigers

 Jose Siri At The Plate

-- In 59.7% of his 72 games this season, Siri has picked up at least one hit.
-He's also had 11 multi-hit games.
+- Siri has picked up a hit in 43 of 73 games this year, with multiple hits 11 times.

-- In 27.8% of his games this year, he has hit a long ball, and 7.8% of his trips to the plate.
+- He has homered in 27.4% of his games this season, and 7.7% of his trips to the plate.

-- In 40.3% of his games this year, Siri has picked up at least one RBI.
-In 12 of those games (16.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- Siri has driven in a run in 29 games this season (39.7%), including 12 games with more than one RBI (16.4%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 47.2% of his games this season, with two or more runs scored in 11.1%.
+- He has scored in 35 of 73 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.